Foskey blocks two punts, Notre Dame defeats UNLV 44-21 – KION546

 Notre Dame (4-3) hadn’t scored a first-quarter touchdown in its first six games, being outscored 27-6, but scored two on Saturday and added a three field goals by Blake Grupe to open a 23-7 lead.
 It was a familiar story for the Rebels (4-4), who lost their third straight and have been outscored 96-40 in the first quarter.

+“Blocked punts and turnovers and lack of execution are going to be hard to overcome on the road against a good team.
+I think our guys understand that,” he said.

-The Irish added another touchdown in the second quarter on a 1-yard run by Mitchell Evans and squandered two more scoring chances, including going for it on fourth-and-3 from the 7-yard line when Drew Pyne’s pass to Mayer was incomplete.
-Pyne also had a deflected pass intercepted at the UNLV 19-yard line by Nohl Williams late in the second quarter.
+The Irish added another touchdown in the second quarter on a 1-yard run by tight end Mitchell Evans and squandered two more scoring chances.

 Logan Diggs rushed for 130 yards on 28 yards and Chris Tyree and Audric Estime added scoring runs.